-The balance of drillholes is still being processed ahead of submission to ALS Global for assay.
+The balance of drillholes have been submitted to ALS Global for assay.
 Similarly, follow-up DHEM is currently being processed and modelled by Precision Geophysics in Perth with results expected shortly.

 Follow-up diamond drilling is likely to commence during the period June-November this year in addition to; project-scale EM surveys, detailed gravity surveys, and additional geological review.

 This important work needs to be completed preceding the planning of larger-scale drilling programs at Puolalaki.